erickyun/mpv/DOCS/man/options.rst

     Set the WebP compression level.
 Higher means better compression, but takes more CPU time.
 Note that this also affects the screenshot quality when used with lossy WebP files.
 The default is 4.

-``--screenshot-jxl-distance=<0-15>``
-    Set the JPEG XL Butteraugli distance.
-Lower means better quality.
-Lossless is 0.0, and 1.0 is approximately equivalent to JPEG quality 90 for photographic content.
-Use 0.1 for "visually lossless" screenshots.
-The default is 1.0.

-``--screenshot-jxl-effort=<1-9>``
-    Set the JPEG XL compression effort.
-Higher effort (usually) means better compression, but takes more CPU time.
-The default is 3.

 ``--screenshot-sw=<yes|no>``
     Whether to use software rendering for screenshots (default: no).